 The following information summarizes strategies for restoring landscapes to be more resilient to climate change and other stressors, provide important landscape functions and services and maintain ecological diversity.
-These strategies are integrated from the disciplines of conservation, ecological restoration, landscape ecology, and sustainable farming and are key methods for developing landscapes that are resilient to changing landuse practices and extreme weather conditions.
+These strategies are integrated from the disciplines of conservation, ecological restoration, landscape ecology, and sustainable farming and are key methods for developing landscapes that are resilient to changing land use practices and extreme weather conditions.

-- 1) Strategic Site Selection Work with project partners to identify the functions that are most beneficial for an individual landscape and where projects should be located to best provide those functions.
-In many cases, this involves restoring habitat complexes or buffering key water resources or plant communities to restore natural, nutrient cycling and plant and animal populations.
-Site projects in locations where ecological stressors such as unnatural water fluctuations, decreasing water tables, or invasive species will not significantly inhibit key functions into the future. - 2) Designing for Multiple Functions Be strategic in the selection of primary and secondary goals.
-Consider hydrology in making certain functions a priority, but remember that multiple functions including wildlife habitat, plant diversity, food production, stormwater treatment, soil quality and nutrient cycling can often be accomplished together. - 3) Making Landscape Connections Establish strong connections through landscapes.
+1) Strategic Site Selection - Work with project partners to identify the functions that are most beneficial for an individual landscape and where projects should be located to best provide those functions.
+In many cases, this involves restoring habitat complexes or buffering key water resources or plant communities to restore natural processes, nutrient cycling and plant and animal populations.
+Site projects in locations where ecological stressors such as un-natural water fluctuations, decreasing water tables, or invasive species will not significantly inhibit key functions into the future.
+See the Nature Conservancy's Resilient and Connect Landscapes tool as a resource.

+2) Designing for Multiple Functions - Be strategic in the selection of primary and secondary goals but remember that multiple functions including wildlife habitat, plant diversity, food production, stormwater treatment, soil quality, carbon sequestration, and nutrient cycling can often be accomplished together.

+- 3) Making Landscape Connections Establish strong connections through landscapes.
 Create habitat and genetic dispersal corridors and decrease landscape fragmentation.
 Or, create a network of conservation practices in agricultural areas.
-Pulling together small parts plays a key role in restoring landscape resiliency and providing refugia for pollinators and other at-risk species. - 4) Matching Plant Communities to the Site Match your targeted vegetation to the native plant community that best fits the topography, soils, hydrology, and climate conditions (including the potential future climate) of your site.
+Linking small parts plays a key role in restoring landscape resiliency and providing refugia for pollinators and other at-risk species. - 4) Matching Plant Communities to the Site Match your targeted vegetation to the native plant community that best fits the topography, soils, hydrology, and climate conditions (including the potential future climate) of your site.
 Restore natural hydrologic regimes to aquatic and wetland systems as applicable.
 Historic plant community information can be used as a guide for decision making.
-Determine the kinds of native wildlife that live in the area or migrate through, and include native plants natural to the site that will provide food and shelter for target species. - 5) Restoring and Maintaining Diversity Plant diversity (and structural diversity of plant communities) supports wildlife species and increases resiliency by helping plant communities and agricultural systems to continue functioning as intact systems during climate variation.
+Determine the kinds of native wildlife that live in the area or migrate through, and include native plants natural to the site that will provide food and shelter for target species. - 5) Restoring and Maintaining Diversity Plant diversity (and structural diversity of plant communities) supports wildlife species and increases resiliency by helping plant communities and agricultural systems to continue functioning as intact systems during climate variation and other disturbances.
 Filling niches with native species also prevents the establishment of invasive species.
 Restoring natural disturbances such as prescribed fire, grazing and water fluctuations plays a key role in maintaining diversity.
 In addition to plant species diversity, protect genetic diversity of individual plant species by using site appropriate sources that can adapt to future conditions.